 • Add more green signal time for the busiest motor vehicle movements.

-Additional consultation on long-term options is planned for Fall 2024.
+Additional consultation on long-term options is planned in the second quarter of 2025.

 Summary of Proposed Changes: Phase 2 – Aberfoyle Crescent to Resurrection Road